nowtechnologies/cpp-logger/README.md

 ### FreeRTOS without floating point

 No floating point arithmetics in the application and the support is turned off in the logger.
+Source is *test-sizes-freertosminimal-nofloat.cpp*

 |Scenario      |   Text|  Data|    BSS|
 |--------------|------:|-----:|------:|